 Have an active kid?
-Make sure to take precaution before they head outdoors for activities these next couple weeks, as heat indexes rise to dangerous levels.
+Make sure to take precautions before they head outdoors for activities these next couple weeks as heat indexes rise to dangerous levels.

 WHAT TO LOOK FOR: